Burial & Cemetery

 Burial at Sea Guide: Timeline, Decisions, and Options

 For centuries, the ocean has served as a final resting place for explorers, sailors, and those who found peace by the shore.
-Today, burial at sea is no longer reserved for the Navy; it has become an more popular choice for civilians seeking a natural, eco-friendly alternative to traditional land-based interment.
+Today, burial at sea is no longer reserved for the Navy; it has become a more popular choice for civilians seeking a natural, eco-friendly alternative to traditional land-based interment.
 Whether it is the call of the tides or the desire for a "liquid-to-liquid" return to the earth, understanding the logistical and legal framework of a sea burial matters for modern end-of-life planning.

-Understanding the Legal Landscape of Ocean Burials
+Understanding the Legal Rules for Ocean Burials

 The primary regulation families must understand is the "3-Mile Rule."
 Federal law mandates that all burials must take place at least 3 nautical miles from the baseline of the shore.
 This ensures that remains do not wash back to land and protects coastal ecosystems.